-Public Staff witness Casselberry testified that her investigation included review of customer complaints; CWSNC's record of compliance with the Department of Environmental Quality (DEQ)6, Surface Water Protection Sections (SWPS) and Public Water Supply Sections (PWSS); and review of Company records and analysis of revenues at existing and proposed rates.
-Witness Casselberry testified that she had contacted representatives of both the PWSS and SWPS of DEQ regarding the operation of the water and sewer systems.
+Public Staff witness Casselberry testified that her investigation included review of customer complaints; CWSNC's record of compliance with the Department of Environment and Natural Resources (DENR), Surface Water

+Protection Sections (SWPS) and Public Water Supply Sections (PWSS); and review of Company records and analysis of revenues at existing and proposed rates.
+Witness Casselberry testified that she had contacted representatives of both the PWSS and SWPS of DENR (now the North Carolina Department of Environmental Quality) regarding the operation of the water and sewer systems.
 She stated that none of the personnel she contacted had expressed any significant concerns regarding the operation of the water and sewer systems or had identified any major water quality concerns.